wgyzhnjq/fast_io/readme.md

 - Compatible with C stdio and C++ iostream
 - Binary serialization for trivially copyable types and C++ standard library containers
 - All fast_io devices can be natively put in C++ containers. std::vector<fast_io::obuf> is valid
-- Support C style io format (fprint).
-Basic/Lua/Python/etc format (print, scan).
+- Basic/Lua/Python/etc format (print, scan).
+No support to C and C++ since they are security hazards.
+- Static I/O manipulator

 ### Customizability